Skip to main content

 AliceClue GiverClue GiverBobRed 1CathyRed 2Donald4(G)After both red 1 and red 2 blind-play...Donaldany 4

-Interaction with the Out-of-Order Finesse
+Interaction Between the 4 Charm and the Out-of-Order Finesse

 • First, see the section on the Out-of-Order Finesse.